dustin/dustin.sallings.org/_posts/2010-10-27-breakdancer.markdown

 remote protocol.

-I won't describe the entire thing here since it's documented in the [source][breakdaner] (currently just a few files in a gist -- need to upgrade this to a proper project real soon).
+I won't describe the entire thing here since it's documented in the [source][breakdancer].
 I will however, close the loop by showing you some example code that it generated that demonstrated the error we failed to find in the first place:

 {% highlight c %}
 static enum test_result test_add_add_delay_add(ENGINE_HANDLE *h,